IAmHughes/Multi-Search_Language-Learning/.github/CONTRIBUTING.md

 ## Pull Request Process
 1. Ensure any secrets (such as `API Tokens`) are removed before committing your code and opening a pull request.
 2. You may merge the Pull Request in once you have the sign-off of a CODEOWNER, or if you do not have permission to do that, you may request the CODEOWNER to merge it for you.
-Once merged, please delete your branch.